“I did not grow up thinking I would be a lawyer.”

 After working at the Native Affairs Secretariat, Malliha spent nearly a decade working in labour law; first as the Associate Director and Senior Counsel, Ontario Management Board Secretariat Law Office.
 In this role she experienced the first ever public sector strike as part of the team who performed litigation for the government.

 For 6 whole weeks they remained on call and ready to go to court for injunctions, 24 hours a day.
-Having more than proved herself capable through this experience, Malliha then became Legal Director for the Ministry of Labour where she provided strategic legal advice on an array of complex issues to the Minister, and Ministry, of Labour.
+Having more than proved herself capable through this experience, Malliha then became Legal Director for the Ministry of Labour, from 2000-2004; during this time she provided strategic legal advice on an array of complex issues to the Minister, and Ministry, of Labour.

 “Labour law is really interesting because you deal with such fascinating concepts and determine how to achieve balance amidst them.”